Petitions

 What should be considered in general?

-The concern of a "simple" petition must fall within the City of Innsbruck's own sphere of action.
+The subject of a "simple" petition must fall within the City of Innsbruck's own sphere of influence.
 This means that the city must be responsible for its own sphere of action (e.g. local security police, local event police, local building police and local spatial planning).

-However, not all matters within the city's own sphere of influence can be the subject of a "qualified" petition, which is dealt with in the municipal council in the same way as an application by a member of the municipal council.
-Excluded from this are elections to municipal bodies, the appointment of municipal employees and the termination of their employment relationship as well as other personnel matters, tax matters and the setting of fees (tariffs) for the use of the city's public facilities or its commercial enterprises, expressions of will by the municipality as the holder of private rights, on the basis of which someone has acquired a right, or official decisions or decrees.
+However, not all matters within the city's own sphere of influence can be the subject of a "qualified" petition, which is dealt with in the Municipal council in the same way as a motion by a member of the Municipal council.
+Excluded from this are elections to municipal bodies, the appointment of municipal employees and the termination of their employment and other personnel matters, tax matters and the setting of charges (tariffs) for the use of the city's public facilities or its commercial enterprises, expressions of intent by the municipality as the holder of private rights, on the basis of which someone has acquired a right, or official decisions or orders.

-Upon receipt of the petition, it is checked whether all legal requirements are met.
+Once the petition has been received, it is checked whether all legal requirements have been met.
 If the examination is positive, the petition is either

 • only kept available for inspection by the members of the municipal council (simple petition) OR

-• in the case of a "qualified" petition, if sufficient signatures have been collected (currently 1258) and the other requirements are met, the petition is treated as a motion by a member of the municipal council and the authorized person representing the petitioners is granted the right to speak.
+• in the case of a "qualified" petition, if sufficient signatures have been collected (currently 1258) and the other requirements are met, the petition is treated as a request by a member of the Municipal council and the authorised person representing the petitioner is granted the right to speak.

 For example, what does not fall within the city's own sphere of influence?